doc4d/docs/docs/API/SessionClass.md

 The `.createOTP()` function <!-- REF #SessionClass.createOTP().Summary -->creates a new OTP (One Time Passcode) for the session and returns its token UUID<!-- END REF -->.
 This token is unique to the session in which it was generated.

-For more information about the OTP tokens, please refer to [this section](../WebServer/sessions.md#session-token-otp).

-If an expired token is used to restore a session, it is ignored.

-For web sessions, you can set a custom timeout by passing a value in seconds in *lifespan*.
-By default, if the *lifespan* parameter is omitted, the token is created with the same lifespan as the [`.idleTimeOut`](#idletimeout) of the session.
+You can set a custom timeout by passing a value in seconds in *lifespan*.
+By default, if the *lifespan* parameter is omitted:

+- for web sessions, the token is created with the same lifespan as the [`.idleTimeOut`](#idletimeout) of the session.
-For desktop sessions, the token is created with a 10 seconds lifespan.
+- for remote user sessions, the token is created with a 10 seconds lifespan.

 The returned token can be used in exchanges with third-party applications or websites to securely identify the session.
 For example, the session OTP token can be used with a payment application.

 The returned token can be used by 4D Server or 4D single-user application to identify requests coming from the web that [share the session](../Desktop/sessions.md#sharing-a-desktop-session-for-web-accesses).

+For more information about the OTP tokens, please refer to [this section](../WebServer/sessions.md#session-token-otp).

+If an expired token is used to restore a session, it is ignored.

 #### Example